 No one is ever prepared to hear the words, “You have breast cancer.”
 Yet, it is the most common type of cancer in women, making up around 25% of all cancer cases every year.
 The diagnosis is scary and overwhelming, but you do have options.
-At Bedford Breast Center, we are committed to helping you navigate the diagnosis, treatment, and reconstruction process, ensuring you have all the information you need to make the best decisions for your health and body.
+At Bedford Breast Center, we are committed to helping patients in the Beverly Hills, Santa Monica, Glendale, Los Angeles, and Malibu, CA, areas navigate the diagnosis, treatment, and reconstruction process, ensuring you have all the information you need to make the best decisions for your health and body.

 The first step after a breast cancer diagnosis is to simply breathe.
 Give yourself time to collect all the details of your diagnosis and information about your choices moving forward.
 When you are armed with the facts, you can be ready to take charge of your treatment plan.